 - Internal distractions occur within the car, caused by other passengers, animals, or objects within the vehicle.

 - External distractions are created by elements outside the car, and include other motorists, weather, and even the scenery.

 According to the NHTSA, 80% of crashes in New York were caused by driver inattention.
 The most prevalent form of distraction has become the use of cell phones and electronic devices.
 To combat this, the state legislature passed a cell phone law that leaves no doubt as to the severity of this issue.

 The use of any hand-held cellular phone while driving is prohibited on any New York road.
 Anyone who violates this law will be issued a traffic violation which will carry a fine of up to $150.
 Additionally, there will be 2 points assessed to the offender's drivers license and driving record.

 New York State has very specific definitions of what constitutes a handheld device.
 According to NY law, a handheld device can be a cell phone, personal digital assistant (PDA), laptop, pager, video game console, or any other portable computing or communications device.
 When you have any of these in your vehicle, you may not use them in any way (though there are some specific exceptions, which are listed below).

 Exceptions to the Rules

 Drivers will not suffer penalties if they are seen using an electronic device that is built into their vehicle, such a dashboard computer, nor will they be penalized for using a handheld device that is attached to the car itself.
 This can include GPS devices, mobile phones, MP3 players, and the like - as long as the device is not being used in the drivers hand.

-The law DOES allow drivers to use their mobile phone in-hand when calling to report an emergency on the road, or to contact their physician or a hospital in the event of a personal emergency.
+The New York distracted driving laws DO allow drivers to use their mobile phone in-hand when calling to report an emergency on the road, or to contact their physician or a hospital in the event of a personal emergency.